 Using net income and retained earnings to calculate dividends paid

 To figure out dividends when they're not explicitly stated, you have to look at two things.
 First, the balance sheet -- a record of a company's assets and liabilities -- will reveal how much a company has kept on its books in retained earnings.
-Retained earnings are the total earnings a company has earned in its history that hasn't been returned to shareholders through dividends.
+Retained earnings are the total earnings a company has earned in its history that haven't been returned to shareholders through dividends.

-Second, the income statement in the annual report -- which measures a company's financial performance over a certain period of time -- will show you how much in net earnings a company has brought in during a given year.
+Second, the income statement in the annual report -- which measures a company's financial performance over a certain period of time -- will show you how much in net earnings that a company has brought in during a given year.
 That figure helps to establish what the change in retained earnings would have been if the company had chosen not to pay any dividends during a given year.

 How to calculate dividends from the balance sheet and income statement